 Appropriate use of study leave is actively encouraged.
 There are a number of locally-run courses (e.g. IMPACT) and use of the study leave budget is encouraged to allow attendance at these or other non-local courses.

-All trainers realise our Core Medical Trainees form the main pool from which our future registrars and consultant colleagues will be recruited.
+All trainers realise our Internal Medical Trainees form the main pool from which our future registrars and consultant colleagues will be recruited.
 We are keen to train and retain the best junior doctors to provide the best possible service to the people in the North of Scotland.
 All trainees have a trained Educational Supervisor and there is easy access to deanery officials if required.
-Our trainees have an exceptionally high success rate in procuring their preferred higher specialty posts on completion of CMT.
+Our trainees have an exceptionally high success rate in procuring their preferred higher specialty posts on completion of IMT.